anamikaa99/Chat-with-Youtube-Videos/README.md

 OPENAI_API_KEY=your_openai_api_key
 PINECONE_API_KEY=your_pinecone_api_key
 ```
-### Running the App
-1. Start the FastAPI Backend
+4. Start the FastAPI Backend
 Run the backend server to handle queries and transcriptions:
 ```bash
 python app.py
 ```
-By default, the backend runs at http://127.0.0.1:8001.
+By default, the backend runs at http://0.0.0.0:8001.

-2. Launch the Streamlit client
+5. Launch the Streamlit client
 Run the client to interact with the app:
 ```bash
 streamlit run client.py